kunhwiko/concepts/systems/networks-part-1.md

 ```
 a) Determines "who" the machine is.
 b) Physical unique address of a machine represented in 48 bits.
    It is difficult for the Internet to keep track of where all MAC addresses are.
+c) For network broadcasts, the destination MAC address will typically look like ffff.ffff.ffff.
 ```

 ##### IP Address